How I Started in Photography

 I have over 1300 acceptances in PSA and FIAP recognised international exhibitions with 112 awards including 19 medals.

 I was awarded the AFIAP distinction in 2009 and EFIAP in 2011.
 Also in 2011 I was awarded the EPSA distinction of the Photographic Society of America.
 I was very pleased to achieve the Associateship of the Royal Photographic Society in 2009 with a panel of prints showing details of sandstone rocks.

 I like photographing landscapes, especially in low or dramatic light.
 I also enjoy city photography, looking for unusual angles on interesting buildings, inside as well as outside.
 I have tried photographing people too, but mainly at events such as carnivals, not in the studio.
 Although most of my work is in colour, I do get a special ‘buzz’ from a good monochrome.

 What I Do Now

-I no longer enter international exhibitions and have been concemtrating on making pictures to show in talks to camera clubs and photographic societies, which I have been doing with my wife Paula.
-All our talks are print talks using Permajet paper and we have been on the team of Permajet supported speakers.
-I have also been doing judging at camera clubs, trying to put something back into photography after having gained so much from others.
-However, it is now time to srart taking life a little easier so as from the end of 2022 we will not be visiting clubs to do talks and I will no longer be doing any judging.
+I no longer enter international exhibitions and have now stopped giving talks to camera clubs and photographic societies with my wife Paula.
+All our talks were print talks using Permajet paper and we were on the team of Permajet supported speakers.
+I have been doing judging at camera clubs, trying to put something back into photography after having gained so much from others, but have now stopped.
+It is now time to srart taking life a little easier so as from the end of 2022 we will not be visiting clubs to do talks and I will no longer be doing any judging.
 I shall continue to take photographs, though, and look forward to putting up more galleries on this website.
 I shall also continue to use Permajet paper for personal and club use as it really does give impressive results.